yash181/spacemakerproject/README.md

 How to run the program:

+1) Download finalproj.zip and extract the files.
-1) Please download the appropriate Nodejs installer from https://nodejs.org/en/download/ and install in the computer.
+2) Please download the appropriate Nodejs installer from https://nodejs.org/en/download/ and install in the computer.
-2) Navigate to this directory in terminal and run:
+3) Navigate to this directory (inside of the extracted folder) in the terminal and run:

 			npm install